ClojureBridge/tones/curriculum/01-piano-chords.md

 pretty easy to get started, and interesting to explore.

 **Linux Users**
-If you are on Linux, you need to have jack daemon running.
-Take a look,
+If you are on Linux, you need to have the jack daemon running.
+Take a look at
-[Installing and starting jack](http://github.com/overtone/overtone/wiki/Installing-and-starting-jack), and install packages.
+[Installing and starting jack](http://github.com/overtone/overtone/wiki/Installing-and-starting-jack), and install the packages.

 1. Prelude - getting started